jeekkd/restricted-iptables/README.md

 Purpose
 ===

-This script will stop most port scanning attempts, UDP Floods, SYN Floods, TCP Floods, Handshake Exploits, XMAS Packets, Smurf Attacks, ICMP Bombs, LAND attacks and RST Floods.
+This script will stop most UDP Floods, SYN Floods, TCP Floods, Handshake Exploits XMAS Packets, Smurf Attacks, ICMP Bombs, LAND attacks and RST Floods.
 Additionally types of connections that are allowed in or out over a particular port etc is restricted to the following, operating in a default deny for all input, output, and forwarding tables:

-- Denies all uninitiated ipv4 inbound connections except for torrents (if desired) so peers can connect
+* Denies all uninitiated ipv4 inbound connections except for torrents (if desired) so peers can connect
-- Denies all uninitiated ipv6 inbound connections
+* Denies all uninitiated ipv6 inbound connections
-- Drops inbound pings (if desired), allows outbound for both ipv4 and ipv6
+* Drops inbound pings, allows outbound for both ipv4 and ipv6
-- Allows established connections inbound on ports 67/68, 80, 53, 443, 1994/1995 but NOT new connections
+* Allows established connections inbound on ports 67/68, 80, 53, 443, 1994/1995 but NOT new connections
 coming inbound
-- Allows new and established outbound connections for both ipv4 and ipv6
+* Allows new and established outbound connections for both ipv4 and ipv6

 Additonal ports that might be required such as 6667 for IRC can be added, in the variables section below I will make examples to make adding new ports for inbound and/or outbound connections easier.